qiuliwang/LIDC-IDRI-Toolbox-python/README.md

 It gives out the *id_scan.txt*, which can help to to load CT files according to patient Id.

 #### get_scan_xml.py
-It get nodule's id and it's nine features from the xml files and gives out *nodule_chara_list.csv*.
+It gets nodule's id and it's nine features from the xml files and gives out *nodule_chara_list.csv*.

 #### orignize_list_nodule_chara.py
 It gives out the *malignancy.csv*, which combine the *nodule_chara_list.csv* and the *list3.2.csv*.
 With *malignancy.csv*, you can get all information about labeled nodules.